LABOR MARKET Data

 How to use: Click “View PDF” to access PDF for each individual document.

-Workforce Solutions Alamo Releases April 2024 Job Market Information
+Workforce Solutions Alamo Releases March 2026 Labor Market Information

-(May 17, 2024) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports that the April 2024 unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 3.3 percent, lower than the 3.8 rate in March 2024.
-Since April of 2023, the MSA unemployment rate remained the same over the year from the same rate of 3.3 percent.
-The April 2024 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) rate of 3.5 percent for April 2024.
-The civilian Labor force for the MSA increased by 1,163 individuals over the month and increased by 29,121 individuals over the year.
+(May 1, 2026) San Antonio, Texas – Workforce Solutions Alamo (WSA) reports the March 2026 unemployment rate for the eight-county San Antonio-New Braunfels metropolitan statistical area (MSA) is 4.0 percent.
+The March unemployment rate decreased over the month from the February 2026 rate of 4.3 percent and is two-tenths of a point (0.2) higher than the 3.8 rate from a year ago in March 2025.
+The March 2026 unemployment rate for the San Antonio-New Braunfels metropolitan statistical area (MSA) is lower than the state’s not seasonally adjusted (actual) March 2026 rate of 4.1 percent.
+The Civilian Labor Force for the MSA decreased by 4,332 individuals over the month and decreased by 461 individuals over the year.

 Texas & The Nation (Actual Rates) Comparison